LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Formatting support

 Experimental support for the "Format Document" and "Format Selection" commands is provided.
+The extension applies a two step process.
+The first step applies indentation fixes.
+The second step formats the code and comments.
 The formatting rules follow the Logtalk [coding style guidelines](https://logtalk.org/coding_style_guidelines.html).
 Currently, the following formatting rules are supported:

 - Space-to-tab conversion is performed using the editor's tab size setting
 - Mixed indentation is handled by converting all spaces to tabs based on the tab size setting